aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-2-release-notes/_index.md

 ## Find and replace text fragments with changes in formatting ##

-Added support for finding and replacing text fragments with changes in formatting.
-A new method in the public API has been added for this purpose: SlideUtil.FindAndReplaceText.
+We implemented support for finding and replacing text fragments with changes in formatting.
+A new method in the public API has been added for this purpose: `SlideUtil.FindAndReplaceText`.

-The example below searches for all portions of "[this block] " and replaces them with "my text" filled in red:
+This C# code demonstrates a search for all portions of "[this block] " and then replaces them with "my text" filled in red:

 ```csharp
 using (Presentation pres = new Presentation("pres.pptx"))